 That doesn’t mean copy is irrelevant, however.
 Search engines are constantly crawling your website to make sense of your content and determine how — or if — they can share it with users.
 And because images are traditionally more challenging for search engines to analyze, you should make things easier for them by adding text-based meta descriptions.
 Also, to adhere to website accessibility best practices, you need alt text.

 What does that mean for your website?
-You should use copy and imagery to most effectively compel your users to convert or return to your website.
+You should use copy and imagery effectively to compel your users to convert or return to your website.

 Adding a clickable link to a website is an excellent idea because it helps streamline customer interaction.
-Have you ever landed on a website page that features multiple products that each contain an under-image text link?
+Have you ever landed on a website page with multiple products containing an under-image text link?
 If so, you know that the link text takes up a lot less space than the image does.
-If you only have a link accessible with the text, you’re creating friction, and, therefore, frustration, for users.
+If you only have a link accessible with the text, you’re creating friction and frustration for users.

 Here’s an example of what to do instead.
 Clean makeup brand Tower 28 enables you to access the product’s individual page by clicking the product’s name or the image itself.
 This reduces friction and makes for a more seamless user experience.